V-Sekai/manuals/decisions/20241112-godot-animation-streaming.md

 ## The Benefits

 Efficient memory usage by loading only necessary animation data.
-This allows for the import of extremely long animations and streaming them, with configurable settings to suit different project needs.
+This allows for the import and streaming of extremely long animations with configurable settings to suit different project needs.

 1. **Character Animations**: In an open-world game, characters may have complex animations such as walking, running, jumping, and interacting with the environment.
 Animation streaming ensures that only the necessary parts of these animations are loaded, reducing memory usage and improving performance.